 INTENSIVE TREATMENT FOSTER CARE (ITFC)

 The Intensive Treatment Foster Care (ITFC) program serves foster children whose needs or behaviors place them at risk of being placed in a more restrictive home environment (i.e. group home).
 There are various negative experiences that precipitate children’s placement in the foster care system (i.e. neglect, abuse, abandonment).
 Many foster children develop negative coping behaviors as a result of their experiences.
 In addition, many foster children enter the foster care system with some “learned behaviors” which often prove to be dysfunctional and inappropriate in healthy environments.
-Children in the ITFC program are generally between the ages of 11-18 but can be as young as 5 or 6.
+Children in the ITFC program are generally between the ages of 4-14 but can be any age between 3 and 18.

 ITFC FOSTER FAMILY ELIGIBILITY